geraseva/masif_npi/README.md

-make sure that you get all the dependencies from the file requirements.txt
+Make sure that you get all the dependencies from the file requirements.txt

-use these commands to download and unpack the dataset:
+Use these commands to download and unpack the dataset:

     cd masif_npi
     wget --load-cookies /tmp/cookies.txt "https://docs.google.com/uc?export=download&confirm=$(wget --quiet --save-cookies /tmp/cookies.txt  \